Lucretiel/joinery/README.md

 ## Overview

 Joinery provides joins over iterators.
 Put simply, a join is a combination of an iterator and a separator.
-The join then conceptually represents all the elemetns of the iterator, with the separator between each one.
+The join then conceptually represents all the elements of the iterator, with the separator between each one.

 You can create a join with the `join_with` method, which is defined for all `IntoIterator` types via the `Joinable` trait: